BIMIB-DISCo/ENAD-experiments/README.md

 # Getting Started

-Project of "Unity is strength: improving the detection of adversarial examples via ensembling".
+Project of "Unity is strength: improving the detection of adversarial examples with ensemble approaches".

 # Setup